FoxInFlame/MyAnimeListAdder/README.md

 ## Webstore
 I will not put this Chrome Extension on the webstore, simply because I don't want to pay the initial $5 fee.

+Although, I do have a feeling that this might become pretty popular if it was uploaded, due to the low amount of features for the existing apps related to MyAnimeList.

 ## Installation
 Check out the official website to see specific instructions to installing Chrome extensions from websites.